Introduction to Politics

 Stan Hok-Wui Wong.
 2015.
 Electoral Politics in Post-1997 Hong Kong: Protest, Patronage, and the Media.
 Springer.

 Stan Hok-Wui Wong and Nicole Wu.
-Forthcoming.
-“Can Beijing Buy Taiwan?
-An Empirical Assessment of Beijing’s Agricultural Trade Concessions to Taiwan.”
-Journal of Contemporary China.
+2016.
+"Can Beijing Buy Taiwan?
+An Empirical Assessment of Beijing’s Agricultural Trade Concessions to Taiwan," Journal of Contemporary China, v.
+25, no. 99.

 Stan Hok-Wui Wong and Minggang Peng.
 2015.
 “Petition and Repression in China’s Authoritarian Regime: Evidence from a Natural Experiment.”
 Journal of East Asian Studies, v.
 15. no. 1.